alicesquivel/datalogger/README.md

 > **Connection Parameters:** Replace RABBITMQ_HOST with your RabbitMQ server's hostname or IP address.
 > Ensure your RabbitMQ server is running and accessible from the machine where this script will run.
 > Modify RABBITMQ_QUEUE if needed to match the queue name you want to use in RabbitMQ.

+## Install InfluxDB
+First, you'll need to install and configure InfluxDB:

+**Installation:** Follow the official InfluxDB installation instructions for your operating system.

+**Configuration:** Configure InfluxDB, including creating databases and setting up authentication if necessary.
+You typically interact with InfluxDB through its command-line interface (CLI) or API.

+## Install Telegraf
+Telegraf is used to collect, process, and send metrics to InfluxDB.
+You can install it on the same machine where your Python script runs or on a separate server if needed:

+**Installation:** Follow the Telegraf installation instructions for your platform.

+**Configuration:** Configure Telegraf to collect data from RabbitMQ.
+You'll need to edit Telegraf's configuration file (telegraf.conf) to include an input plugin for RabbitMQ and an output plugin for InfluxDB.
+Here’s a basic example: